Use the Edit – Find function located in the browser to search within this document.

 • You are a retiree.

-• You are a survivor/surviving spouse, which means an eligible family member of a deceased regular or retiree.
+• You are a survivor/surviving spouse, which means an eligible family member of a deceased regular employee or retiree.

 • You are a long-term Expatriate with U.S. Company-sponsored green card (also called permanent resident visas or PRVs) who retires/retired at the end of your current U.S. assignment on or after July 1, 2020 and remain in the U.S. with a valid PRV.
 If you choose not to enroll, there will be no opportunity to enroll at a later point in time during retirement.